Ross O'Donovan: After Game Grumps

 In 2020, O'Donovan left Game Grumps on good terms, to prioritize making his own content.
 He has returned on multiple occasions as a guest and made a brief cameo in a video commemorating the series' 10th anniversary.
 His new YouTube channel, RubberRoss, reached over 1 million subscribers in 2022.

 In August 2020, O'Donovan was the target of a controversial advertising campaign by Burger King and the ad agency Ogilvy.
 The companies used a feature on Twitch that allows viewers to donate small amounts of money in order to broadcast unsolicited advertisements.
 Clips from these streams were later used in a video advertisement.
 O'Donovan made a series of tweets criticizing the campaign, calling the practice "scummy as hell".
 The tweets, as well as additional statements from O'Donovan, were used in articles by BBC, Kotaku, and PC Gamer while reporting on the issue.

+Since September 2021, O'Donovan's YouTube videos have primarily consisted of him and other artists collaborating within the online Gartic Phone game.

 Personal life

 On 29 September 2012, O'Donovan married Holly Conrad, a cosplayer, propmaker, and special effects artist who was featured in Comic-Con Episode IV: A Fan's Hope and Heroes of Cosplay.
 On 19 September 2018, Conrad and O'Donovan announced on their respective Twitter pages that they would be splitting up amicably, citing Conrad's decision to move to Seattle.

 On 9 April 2021, O’Donovan announced on Twitter that his mother had died due to lung cancer.